KonH/UDBase/Docs/Sound.md

 ### SoundSource

 **SoundSource** is a AudioSource wrapper, it load clip at runtime by ContentId and used selected channel for play sound.
-Also, AutoPlay, Loop, Delay are supported.
+Also, AutoPlay, Loop, Delay, DestroyOnLoad, FadeIn, FadeOut are supported.
 Provide methods: Play/Pause/UnPause/Stop.

 ### SoundController